 Below are some topics you can cover in the presentation.

 Since most organizations conduct projects using the waterfall method, it is important to clearly explain the difference with the Agile method and its advantages.
 For this topic, use slides 2 through 6 (difference waterfall & agile).

 Next, it is best to read the Agile Manifesto and the underlying history and thought behind it.
 Tip: Use your own company's mission statement to illustrate the principles of the manifesto.
 Slides 9 through 12 (agile values and principles) are for this purpose.

 Describe the roles of a Scrum Team (Product owner, Scrum Master and developers) and explain the responsibilities involved.
 The rituals (Planning, Daily stand-up, Refinement, Review (Demo) and Retrospective) then give a practical interpretation of the Agile manifesto.
 For example, use slides 13 through 18 (scrum roles) for this purpose!

 Also reserve space for slides with interactive exercises such as an Agile & Scrum Quiz or Stakeholder mapping.

 Briefly name the next steps you need to take to successfully implement Agile in your organization.
 Our infographic on the 9 steps you need to take to successfully implement Agile can help you do this.

 How we as MOJEO deploy agile workshops

-To help our relations gain support and commitment for the transition to the Agile Way of Working, we present these Agile introductions to all key stakeholders the department that will be working Agile first.
-An example presentation can be found here download.
+To help our relationships build support and commitment for the transition to the Agile Way of Working, we present these Agile introductions to all key stakeholders in the department that will be the first to work with Agile.
+You can here download a sample presentation.